Schwarz reflections and the Tricorn: Background on holomorphic dynamics

 This leads to the following classification of odd periodic parabolic points.

-\begin{definition}[Parabolic Cusps] A parameter $c$ will be called a {\em cusp point} if it has a parabolic periodic point of odd period such that $q=2$ in the previous proposition.
+\begin{definition} A parameter $c$ will be called a {\em parabolic cusp} if it has a parabolic periodic point of odd period such that $q=2$ in the previous proposition.
 Otherwise, it is called a \emph{simple} parabolic parameter. \end{definition}

 In holomorphic dynamics, the local dynamics in attracting petals of parabolic periodic points is well-understood: there is a local coordinate $\psi^{\mathrm{att}}$ which conjugates the first-return dynamics to translation by $+1$ in a right half plane \cite[\S 10]{M1new}.
 Such a coordinate $\psi^{\mathrm{att}}$ is called a \emph{Fatou coordinate}.
-Thus, the quotient of the petal by the dynamics is isomorphic to a bi-infinite cylinder, called the \emph{Ecalle cylinder}.
+Thus, the quotient of the petal by the dynamics is isomorphic to a bi-infinite cylinder, called the \emph{{\'E}calle cylinder}.
 Note that Fatou coordinates are uniquely determined up to addition of a complex constant.

 In anti-holomorphic dynamics, the situation is at the same time restricted and richer.
 Since the real eigenvalues of an anti-holomorphic map at a neutral fixed point are $\pm 1$, neutral dynamics of odd period is always parabolic.
 In particular, for a neutral periodic point of odd period $k$, the $2k$-th iterate is holomorphic with multiplier $+1$.
 On the other hand, additional structure is given by the anti-holomorphic intermediate iterate.